ISSN: 2640-7612

 4. A case of childe death in a parked car in Rajasthan

 A couple with two daughters: Went to Jorawarpur village by car to attend a marriage in the family on 15 May 2024.
 While the wife and elder daughter stepped out of the car at the wedding, the husband moved to the parking area, where he locked the car and left, presuming that his wife had taken both kids with her.
-Both parents remained engaged in separate groups in marriage and thinking that both girls were playing together did not bother them.
+Both parents remained engaged in separate groups in marriage assuming that both girls were playing together did not bother them.
 After about two hours, the parents found the younger girl missing and searched at the venue.
 The elder sister confirmed that the younger sibling was never with her after reaching the venue.
 Finally, they found the girl unconscious in the car and took her to the hospital to be announced as dead.
 In Mid-May 2024 Rajasthan was under heat wave with temperatures ranging around 45 °C - 50 °C. (http://timesofindia.indiatimes.com/Jaipur/ articles how/110190297 /17 May 2024).

 Discussion